-During the month of April, early registration takes place.
-At this time, registration fees that are paid are applied toward the book fee expenses that are due in August.
-By taking advantage of this early sign-up, the \$75 registration fee is not an additional expense but becomes a payment toward the book fee.
+During the month of April, re-enrollment takes place.
+At this time, re-enrollment fees that are paid are applied toward the book fee expenses that are due in August.
+By taking advantage of this early sign-up, the \$100 re-enrollment fee is not an additional expense but becomes a payment toward the book fee.